Mar 10, 2014

 These [the bodies of the Saints] are made treasuries and pure habitations of God: For I will dwell in them, said God, and walk in them, and I will be their God.
 The divine Scripture likewise saith that the souls of the just are in God's hand and death cannot lay hold of them.
 For death is rather the sleep of the saints than their death.
 For they travailed in this life and shall to the end, and Precious in the sight of the Lord is the death of His saints.
 What then, is more precious than to be in the hand of God?
 For God is Life and Light, and those who are in God's hand are in life and light.

 The Master Christ made the remains of the saints to be fountains of salvation to us, pouring forth manifold blessings and abounding in oil of sweet fragrance: and let no one disbelieve this.
 For if water burst in the desert from the steep and solid rock at God's will and from the jaw-bone of an ass to quench Samson's thirst, is it incredible that fragrant oil [see below] should burst forth from the martyrs' remains?
-By no means, at least to those who know the power of God and the honour which He accords His saints.
+By no means, at least to those who know the power of God and the honor which He accords His saints.

 Classes of Relics